+In the mid 2000s, a Hummer sold for $220,000 in China, including hefty shipping and import fees from the United States.
+Owners include businessmen, coal mine owners and the wives and girlfriends of businessmen, coal mine owners.
 A owner of a Hummer and a graphic design company in Shanghai told the Washington Post, “In China, size matters.
 People want to have a car that shows off their status in society.
 Noone wants to buy small.”
 In certain quarters, SUVs sell well eve when gas prices are at all time highs.

 Car Brand Stereotypes in China

 Andrew Jacobs and Adam Century wrote in the New York Times: “Cars in the United States tend to come fully equipped with stereotypes.
 Ford Crown Victoria: law enforcement professional.
 Toyota Prius: upscale yuppie environmentalist.
 Hummer: gas-guzzling egotist.
-In China, where the market for imported passenger cars dates back only about three decades, an entirely alternate set of stereotypes is taking root---and the stakes have never been higher for foreign carmakers.
+In China, where the market for imported passenger cars dates back only about three decades, an entirely alternate set of stereotypes is taking root — and the stakes have never been higher for foreign carmakers.
 [Source: Andrew Jacobs and Adam Century, New York Times November 14, 2011]

 Take, for example, Mercedes-Benz, a brand that in much of the world suggests moneyed respectability.
 In China, many people think Mercedes-Benz is the domain of the retiree.
 The Buick, long associated in the United States with drivers who have a soft spot for the early-bird special, is by contrast one of the hottest luxury cars in China.

 The lower rungs of the Chinese market are still dominated by domestic brands like Chery, whose name and numerous models suggest more than a passing resemblance to Chevy.
 The affluent, however, are flocking to an increasingly diverse array of foreign luxury offerings.
 The rapid market expansion has presented some foreign carmakers with a chance for brand reinvention, while posing public relations challenges to others.
-“Because the market is so young, brand perceptions and a car’s face—“an idiom meaning prestige or repute”---are both critical,” said Mr. Zhang, pointing out that 80 percent of car purchases are made by first-time buyers.
+“Because the market is so young, brand perceptions and a car’s face—“an idiom meaning prestige or repute” — are both critical,” said Mr. Zhang, pointing out that 80 percent of car purchases are made by first-time buyers.